A place to share your Y story

 Cancer treatment helped bring back the stimulation, but after two years, her balance had been left at bay.
 That’s when Shari knew she needed the Monroe County YMCA.
 She applied for Financial Assistance hoping to become a member, but unfortunately the Y had already dispersed the funds for the year.
 That’s when Margie Kobow, Active Lives Program Director, stepped in.
 Before she knew it, Shari was a member of the Y, with the assistance she needed.

 Margie’s generosity didn’t stop there.
-She met Shari in the pool many mornings.
-The pool was where Shari felt most comfortable after competitively swimming the majority of her early life.
-Slowly, but surely, Margie helped Shari feel more balanced, not only in the pool, but back on land as well.
+She met Shari in the pool many mornings because the pool was where Shari felt most comfortable after competitively swimming the majority of her early life.
+Slowly but surely, Margie helped Shari feel more balanced, not only in the pool, but back on land as well.
 Out of the pool, Shari began participating in Building Better Balance, a class Margie taught.

 Within a year, the class became more of a support system.
 Shari celebrates the comradery in every class.
 “Everyone embraces everyone for their success.
 It’s inspiring to see other successes as well as revel in your own.”
 Shari admits that she would find herself texting Margie the day after a class and admitting to feeling stronger than the day before.
 That’s enough to keep her participating in the program.